eltongonc/js-sequencer/README.md

 ### Wishlist
 - [ ] Upload own audio files to play
 - [ ] Mobile touch friendlier
+- [ ] Record your audio

 ### Known bugs
-- Some audio files are to large - may not load fast enough
+- Some audio files are too large - may not load fast enough

 ## How to contribute
 You can help improve this project by sharing your expertise and tips, as well as learn from others.
 Contributions of all kinds are welcome: reporting issues, updating documentation, fixing bugs, building examples, sharing projects, and any other tips that may me improve my code.